 BMO's Office of Strategic Management (OSM) oversees the governance and management processes for identifying, monitoring and mitigating strategic risks across the enterprise.
-A rigorous strategic management process incorporates a consistent approach to the regularly scheduled model validation and vetting, model risk monitoring and oversight activities are in place so that models are managed, used and perform as expected, thereby increasing the likelihood of early detection of emerging issues.
+A rigorous strategic management process incorporates a consistent approach to the development of strategies and incorporates accurate and comprehensive financial information linked to financial commitments.